Bayesian inference in high-dimensional models: High-dimensional regression

-In spite of the attractive theoretical properties, posterior computation based on two-component priors is computationally intensive.
-A faster computation may be possible using continuous shrinkage priors (Bhattacharya et al. \cite{bhattacharya2016fast}).
+Despite the attractive theoretical properties, posterior computation based on two-component priors is computationally intensive.
+Faster computation may be possible with continuous shrinkage priors (Bhattacharya et al. \cite{bhattacharya2016fast}).
 Under certain general conditions on prior concentration near zero, the thickness of the tails and additional conditions on the eigenvalues of the design matrix, Song and Liang \cite{song2017nearly} derived posterior contraction and variable selection properties.
-Their results cover a wide variety of continuous shrinkage priors such as the horseshoe, Dirichlet-Laplace, normal-gamma, and t-mixtures.
+Their results cover a wide range of continuous shrinkage priors, including the horseshoe, Dirichlet-Laplace, normal-gamma, and t-mixtures, and provide optimal contraction rates and selection consistency (modulo an appropriate thresholding operation) under appropriate conditions on the shrinkage parameters.